 YOU CAN STILL SUE OTHER DRIVER IN CAR ACCIDENT EVEN IF YOU WERE DRIVING WITHOUT INSURANCE

-Our lawyers regularly get calls from people who have been injured in a car accident but were driving their own car without insurance.
+Our lawyers regularly get calls from people who have been injured in a car accident but were driving their own car with no insurance.
 They know it is against the law to drive without auto insurance, but for whatever reason – usually financial, that is the situation they are in.

-The bottom line is that if you are injured in a MN car accident that was the other driver’s fault, you can still get compensation for their insurance even if you yourself were driving without insurance.
+The bottom line is that it is much betting (as well as being the law) to have car insurance when you are driving.
+However, if you are injured in a MN car accident that was the other driver’s fault, you can still get compensation for their insurance even if you yourself were driving without insurance.
 For more information, call us and speak with an experienced car accident lawyer for a free consultation.